EmilioChang/Chess/README.md

 # Chess Game

-Simple chess game with a GUI made with Javascript.
+Simple chess game with a GUI made with Python and auxiliary backend with Javascript.

 ## How moves are calculated